EASY FISH PATTIES

 How to make Speedy Fish Patties

-Peel and cook the potatoes in boiling water until just soft.
+1. Peel and cook the potatoes in boiling water until just soft.
 Drain well in a sieve and transfer to a bowl.
-Mash the potato with a small knob of butter using a potato masher or fork.
+Mash the potato with milk and a knob of butter using a potato masher or fork.
 Allow mashed potatoes to cool.

 Serve with salad or steamed carrots and broccoli.

 Kids love being involved in this recipe.
 Why not put them in charge of the mashing whilst you set to work on step 2?
 And mixing all the veg into the mashed potato?